Undergraduate BA (Hons)

 Photojournalism

-You will gain an in depth understanding of photojournalism by critically evaluating this specialised craft from technical, practical, aesthetic, ethical, legal, sociological and psychological perspectives.
-You will have the opportunity to enhance your expertise as a photojournalist by developing your own portfolio and engaging in a range of briefs.
+You will gain an in-depth understanding of photojournalism by critically evaluating this specialised craft from a wide range of perspectives - technical, practical, aesthetic, ethical, legal, sociological and psychological.
+You will have the opportunity to enhance your experience as a photojournalist by developing your own portfolio and engaging in a range of live briefs.

 Political and Campaigning Journalism